jacobc2700/flexer/README.md

 - use lodash to capitalize every first letter of each woird in str
 - White space should not be allowed
-- You cannot have both a current education or experience set to true and have a "to" field
 - if current is true, there must be no "to" field
 - if current is false, there must be a "to" field